watson-developer-cloud/speech-to-text-swift/README.md

 # Speech to Text Demo (Swift)

-This repository contains an example application to demonstrate how to use the Speech to Text functionality of the [Watson Developer Cloud iOS SDK](https://github.com/watson-developer-cloud/ios-sdk).
+This repository contains an example application to demonstrate how to use the Speech to Text functionality of the [Watson Developer Cloud Swift SDK](https://github.com/watson-developer-cloud/ios-sdk).

 ## Requirements